AvicennaJr/Golang-Learning/Hopertz/Unit 13: Using and Creating Packages/Lesson.md

 all be in lowercase.*

-*Also to run a program that has multiple packages (eg main.go, point.go) use go run * .go*
+*Also to run a program that has multiple packages (eg main.go, point.go) use go run * .go*  on windows we use run .

 ## Creating Shareable Packages

-You can add the code into your go path (/home/mojo/go) inside a folder called src.
-So the structure is /home/mojo/go/src/geometry/point.go.
+You can add the code into your go path (/home/hopertz/go) inside a folder called src.
+So the structure is /home/hopertz/go/src/geometry/point.go.
 Install the package with `go install` (while being inside the geometry folder) Then you can import the geometry package like "fmt" and use it like `pt1 := geometry.Point{X:1, Y:2}`.

-*Note that point.go will be of package geometry*
+*Note that point.go should be of package geometry and not main*

 ## Organizing Packages into directories